renan-siqueira/autoencoder-research/README.md

 python run.py
 ```

 By default, this will train a new model.
-If you wish to use a pre-trained model, modify the main method in run.py.
+If you wish to use a pre-trained model, modify the `main` method in `run.py`.